Elon Musk says his transit test tunnel close to completion

 In a series of tweets Sunday, Musk said the tunnel is almost complete and there will be an opening event on the night of Dec.
 10 and free rides for the public the next day.

-The tunnel runs about 2 miles (3.2-kilometers) under the streets of Hawthorne, where Musk’s SpaceX headquarters is located.
+The tunnel runs about 2 miles (3.2 kilometers) under the streets of Hawthorne, where Musk’s SpaceX headquarters is located.

 Musk has described a system in which vehicles or people pods are moved on electrically powered platforms called skates at speeds up to 155 mph (250 kph).